 FIDO protocol messages are not signed.
-If the security depends on an extension being known or processed, then such extension should TAG UAFV1_AUTH_ASSERTION).
-If the security has been increased (e.g. the FIDO authenticator according to the description in the metadata statement accepts multiple fingers but in this specific case indicates that the finger used at registration was also used for authentication) there is no need to mark the extension as fail_if_unknown (i.e. tag 0x3E12 should be used [UAFAuthnrCommands]).
-If the security has been degraded (e.g. the FIDO authenticator according to the description in the metadata statement accepts only the finger used at the security has been degraded (e.g. the FIDO authenticator according to the description in the metadata statement accepts only the finger used at the security has been degraded (e.g. the FIDO authenticator according to the description in the metadata statement accepts only the finger used at the security has been degraded (e.g. the FIDO authenticator according to the description in the metadata statement accepts only the finger used at the finger used at the finger used at the finger used at the the different fine security has been degraded (e.g. the FIDO authenticator according to the description in the metadata statement accepts only the finger used at the security has been degraded (e.g. the FIDO authenticator according to the description in the metadata statement accepts only the finger used at the security has been degraded (e.g. the FIDO authenticator according to the description in the metadata statement accepts only the finger used at the security has been degraded (e.g. the FIDO authenticator according to the description in the metadata statement accepts only the finger used at the security has been degraded (e.g. the FIDO authenticator according to the description in the metadata statement accepts only the finger used at the security has been degraded (e.g. the FIDO authenticator according to the description in the metadata statement accepts only the finger used at the security has been degraded (e.g. the FIDO authenticator according to the description in the metadata st registration for authentication but in this specific case indicates that a different finger was used for authentication) the extension must be marked as fail_if_unknown (i.e. tag 0x3E11 must be used [UAFAuthnrCommands]).
+If the security depends on an extension being known or processed, then such extension should be accompanied by a related (and signed) extension in the authenticator assertion (e.g. TAG UAFV1 REG ASSERTION).
+If the security has been increased (e.g. the FIDO authenticator according to the description in the metadata statement accepts multiple fingers but in this specific case indicates that the finger used at registration was also used for authentication) there is no need to mark the extension as fail_if_unknown (i.e. tag 0x3E12 should be used UAFAuthnrCommands]).
+If the security has been degraded (e.g. the FIDO authenticator according to the description in the metadata statement accepts only the finger used at the statement accepts only the statement accepts only the finger used at the statement accepts only the sta registration for authentication but in this specific case indicates that a different finger was used for authentication) the extension must be marked as fail_if_unknown (i.e. tag 0x3E11 must be used [UAFAuthnrCommands]).